 Colcannon was traditionally used for predicting marriage on Halloween.
 Charms were hidden in the mashed potatoes and any unmarried girl who found one would place socks with spoonfuls of Colcannon and the charms on her front door handle.
 The first man to enter the house was her intended.
 Goodness, that must have been a worrying time waiting to see who arrived.

-- 6 sausages (omit if you want a veggie version) purists would use irish banger sausages
+- 6 large sausages (omit if you want a veggie version) purists would use irish banger sausages

 - 1 tablespoon fresh parsley